rupsis/CS598-cloud-computing-capstone/question_3_2.md

 select *, (a.ArrDelay + b.ArrDelay) as total_delay  from
     (select origin, dest, Carrier, FlightNum, ArrDelay, CRSDepTime, flightdate from cs598.cs598task1 where
-    origin = 'DFW' and
+    origin = 'LAX' and
     Dest = 'ORD' and
     Year = 2008 and
-    Month = 6 and
+    Month = 1 and
-    DayofMonth = 10 and
+    DayofMonth = 1 and
     CRSDepTime < 1200 and
     ArrDelay is not null
     sort by ArrDelay asc limit 1) as a